rickclephas/KMP-NativeCoroutines/README.md

 ## Customize

-There are a number of ways you can customize the generated Kotlin code.
+There are a number of ways you can customize the generated Kotlin declarations.

 ### Name suffix